defencedigital/moduk-frontend-guidance-site/README.md

 This can be useful after renaming or deleting visual regression tests or component examples.

+## Configuration

+The `BASE_URL` environment variable can be set at build time to override the base URL of Open Graph images specified in `<meta>` tags.
+If not set, it defaults to using the images on the production site.

+The `NO_INDEX` environment variable can be set at build time to add a `noindex` `<meta>` tag to all pages.

 ## Acknowledgements

 Some styles and markup are based on the